deniskirbaba/machine-learning/basic/week_10_cnn/notes.md

 - **Deepening networks** with more non-linear transformations without altering spatial dimensions.

 The use of $1 \times 1$ convolutions enhances both the flexibility and efficiency of modern CNN architectures, making them a crucial component of many state-of-the-art models.

+# Fine-tuning vs Feature extraction

+In **finetuning**, we start with a pretrained model and update *all* of the model’s parameters for our new task, in essence retraining the whole model.
+In **feature extraction**, we start with a pretrained model and only update the final layer weights from which we derive predictions.
+It is called feature extraction because we use the pretrained CNN as a fixed feature-extractor, and only change the output layer.